Dinah-Ngatia5/Event-Management-System/README.md

 npm run dev
 ```

-3. Open the link provided in the terminal from the web browser to also run the application
+3. Open the link provided in the terminal from the web browser to render the application;

 `i.e`